Domestic Dreamboat

 Instructions

-• Whisk together all purpose flour, whole wheat flour, ground ginger, baking soda, cinnamon, salt, nutmeg, allspice, cloves and pepper in a medium bowl.
+2. Whisk together ¾ cup all-purpose flour, ½ cup whole wheat flour, 1 teaspoon ground ginger, 1 teaspoon baking soda, ½ teaspoon cinnamon, ½ teaspoon kosher salt, ¼ teaspoon freshly grated nutmeg, ¼ teaspoon ground allspice, ¼ teaspoon ground cloves, and ¼ teaspoon finely ground black pepper in a medium bowl.
 Set aside.

-• Cream together 4 Tablespoons of the butter and the granulated sugar on medium speed using a stand mixer or hand mixer.
-Add egg (and fresh ginger if using) and beat until just combined.
+3. Cream together 4 Tablespoons of the butter and ¼ cup sugar on medium speed using a stand mixer or hand mixer.
+Add 1 large egg (and fresh ginger if using) and beat until just combined.

-• Stir together ½ cup of the warm water and the molasses in a small bowl or measuring cup.
+4. Stir together ½ cup of the warm water and ½ cup molasses in a small bowl or measuring cup.

-• Alternately mix ⅓ of the flour mixture and ⅓ of the molasses mixture into butter mixture until completely combined, scraping down the sides of the bowl after each addition.
+5. Alternately mix ⅓ of the flour mixture and ⅓ of the molasses mixture into the butter mixture until completely combined, scraping down the sides of the bowl after each addition.

-• Pour the batter into the prepared baking dish.
-Sprinkle the batter evenly with the brown sugar.
-Melt the remaining 4 Tablespoons of butter in a heat proof bowl or measuring cup and combine with the remaining 1 ½ cups of warm water.
+6. Pour the batter into the prepared baking dish.
+Sprinkle the batter evenly with ¾ cup brown sugar.
+Melt the remaining 4 Tablespoons of butter in a heat-proof bowl or measuring cup and combine with the remaining 1 ½ cups of warm water.
 Pour this mixture gently over the batter and brown sugar (the batter will be completely covered with liquid).

 Notes